Dropshipping is a quick, low-cost way to grow an online business.

 Think about what you need to do to meet your financial and professional goals and create a plan.
 Set goals that are high, but still within reach.
 As you build your plan, make sure that your goals are specific and measurable, and give yourself deadlines to accomplish each goal.

 Once you are bringing in more serious revenue you can bring in other elements of your 5-year plan.
-That might include setting up a sole proprietorship for your business, opening a business bank account or PayPal account, or hiring someone to help.
+That might include setting up a sole proprietorship for your business, opening a business bank account or adding a payment gateway, or hiring someone to help.

 3. Build relationships with dropshippers